-Have you ever went shopping for skincare products and came across the terms “non-comedogenic” or “hypoallergenic”?
+Have you ever gone shopping for skincare products and come across the terms “non-comedogenic” or “hypoallergenic”?
 Have you ever bought items with claims and benefits that you do not understand at all?
 Do you even know which things can be the skincare marketing terms?
 This problem is apparently uncommon among users of various skincare products.

 Skincare Marketing Terms